p404/API-Lovely/README.md

 	curl -H 'Content-Type: application/json; indent=4' -u USERNAME_HERE:PASSWORD_HERE -X POST -d '{"beds": 2, "baths": 1, "address": "123 Some St, Gotham, IL 51944", "provider_name": "RentingIsTheBestAround", "price": 750}' http://192.168.99.100:8000/listings/

 ## Production enviroment
+Assuming that you have configurated the salt-master instance and you have an public key uploaded. you can run the deploy.py script

+Installing deps :

+	pip install paramiko -v 1.16.0

+Creating new AWS Instances:

+	python deploy.py cold -n production-environment

+Deploying a new version of the container in all servers:

+	python deploy up